Author: Staging Career Center-Shell Brodnax (4 Articles)

 Inventory Damage or Loss: Protect your inventory with photos and document each project.
 Make sure they don’t remove it.
 They should be responsible for loss or damage.

-Renewing your contract: We are now doing 8-week contracts due to the corrected market.
-After your contract term, you should state what your renewal fees are, 2 weeks, daily, another month etc.
+Renewing Your Contract: After your contract term, you should state what your renewal fees are, 2 weeks, daily, another month, etc.

 Ownership of Property: have them sign off that they actually own the property.